-During the hundred and fourteen years of the Academy's existence it has aided in the training of many men and women whose names are illustrious on the pages of American Art.
+During the hundred and more years of the Academy's existence, it has aided in the training of many of the men and women whose names are the most illustrious on the pages of American Art.
 Among its former students are eminent painters-figure, landscape, and marine-mural decorators, illustrators, and sculptors of national reputation.
-Its history is in no small measure the history of American Art itself.
+In fact, its history is in no small measure the history of American Art itself.

-Its schools are under the immediate care of a Curator and Committee on Instruction appointed by the President and Board of Directors, together with a Faculty composed of representative artists of the day, men of wide experience as teachers, and eminently qualified to discover and develop every talent which students may possess.
+Its schools are under the immediate care of a Curator and Committee on Instruction appointed by the President and Board of Directors, together with a Faculty composed of representative artists of the day, men of wide experience as teachers and eminently qualified to discover and develop every latent talent which students may possess.
 It does not want students unless they intend to be serious workers and willing to make some sacrifice for the cause of art, nor does it want students who expect it to teach them and support them at the same time.